 What is high porosity hair?

-Unlike low porosity hair types, high porosity hair types can be compared to a leech or a paper towel on a puddle: It sucks everything up.
+Unlike low porosity hair types, a high porosity hair type can be compared to a paper towel on a puddle: It sucks everything up.
 When dipped into water, high porosity hair soaks it all in.
 Sounds relatively harmless, right?
-Think again: “High porosity absorbs water instantly and needs a high level of conditioning to protect and leave it manageable,” explains Unilever’s Research and Development Senior Manager of Hair Care, Leon Van Gorkom.
+Think again: “High porosity absorbs water instantly, [but also] needs a high level of conditioning to protect and leave it manageable,” explains Unilever’s Research and Development Senior Manager of Hair Care, Leon Van Gorkom.

 According to Leon, “High porosity hair may benefit from weekly masks and leave-in conditioning creams.”
-Look for products that strengthen the hair.
-Enriched with concentrated protein, the Nexxus Keraphix system can help strengthen high porosity hair types.
+Look for products that strengthen the hair too, repairing any damage left on the strand’s keratin (more on this in a bit!).
+Keratin treatments, or a system enriched with concentrated protein, like the Nexxus Keraphix system, can help strengthen high porosity hair types.

-For the uninitiated, hair is made up of a protein called keratin, and when damaged from the misuse of heat styling tools and chemical treatments, the cuticle is lifted and hair becomes more porous.
-This four-step system, which includes a shampoo, conditioner, reconstructing treatment and mask, helps restore the healthy look, feel and integrity of your hair.
+For the uninitiated, hair is made up of a protein called keratin, and when hair is damaged from overuse of heat styling tools or chemical treatments, the cuticle is lifted and spaces out wider and in a more irregular fashion, and hair becomes more porous (and frizzy—but that’s another story!)

 In terms of leave-in conditioners, you have plenty of factors to consider.
-You can choose a leave-in that’s suitable for your hair type (fine, oily or color-treated hair); however, when it comes to finding a leave-in to treat high porosity, look for creams that help repair problem areas without contributing to the weigh down, which can make strands harder to manage.
+You can choose a leave-in product suitable for your hair type (fine, oily, curly/dry, or color-treated); however, when it comes to finding a leave-in to treat high porosity hair, look for creams that help repair problem areas without contributing to the weigh-down, which can be counterintuitive by making strands harder to manage.
 One great option is The Good Stuff Complete Repair Balm.
 Its lightweight, no-rinse formula is super fast-absorbing and strengthens and protects hair as it works its magic all day long.
 Pretty groovy, right?